Kin The Know

 How much does it cost to have endometriosis?

-According to recent research published in PLOS ONE, the average cost for a woman with endometriosis is $30,000 a year.
+According to research published in PLOS ONE, the average cost for a woman with endometriosis is $30,000 a year.

 And while that figure is shockingly high, only one fifth of this cost was due to the health sector - medications, doctors and hospital visits, transport costs and assisted reproductive technology costs.